DavidHartman-Personal/simple-serverless-website/part-2/README.md

-# **Simple Serverless Website Lab as part of acloudguru course**
+# **Versioning and Aliases of Lambda Functions**
-This is part of a set of labs/tutorials [serverless-website-labs]
+This is part of a set of labs/tutorials [serverless-website-labs] with this part focusing on versioning and aliases of Lambda functions.

 ## Overview
-This part creates a simple website page hosted on S2
+This part creates multiple versions of a Lambda function, sets up aliases and then configures traffic routing
-1. [Part-1]: Serve static web page from S3 bucket and call simple lambda function
+1. Create a simple Lambda function
-2. Part-2:
+2. Create 3 versions of the Lambda function
-3. Part-3:
+3. Create aliases for the Lambda function for the latest version and a previous version

 ## Architecture
 The below shows the process flow/architecture for this lab